 Practical considerations to improve the quality of fluid measurements.

 Methods used to obtain thermal dryout curves and a simple method, combining two of them, which will give reliable results.

-How to measure the resistivity of a material with the KD2 Pro and how to compute the R value from that measurement.
+How to measure the resistivity of a material with the TEMPOS and how to compute the R value from that measurement.

 Understand the conditions under which thermal stability is obtained and the conditions likely to lead to thermal instability.

 Understanding how rho changes with changing density, temperature, composition, and water content of backfill

 Insight into the factors that affect thermal resistivity of porous materials so measurements made with the TEMPOS can be as accurate as possible.

 Soil physics is increasingly critical in the design and implementation of underground power transmission and distribution systems.